Skip to main content

 Sometimes there are more stubborn marks that won’t come off the glass with the standard approach.
 Remember when your travel mirror was mysteriously decorated with the exact same shade of nail polish your housemate was wearing?
 Yeah, suspicious.
 Although, that shade of green was gorgeous.
 Now it’s time to explore different cleaning fluids for tougher stains.

 Many consider rubbing alcohol to be the best thing to clean mirrors with when you’re dealing with hairspray stains.
-All you need to do is pull on your rubber gloves, apply some rubbing alcohol to a sheet of kitchen paper, and carefully wipe it across the hairspray stains.
+All you need to do is pull on your rubber gloves, apply some rubbing alcohol to a sheet of paper towel, and carefully wipe it across the hairspray stains.
 Then remove any traces of rubbing alcohol residue with a fresh piece of kitchen paper.

 There are a few safety precautions to take when using rubbing alcohol.
 These include: